Barry Gibb: 1967–1970: return to UK, commercial break-out and worldwide popularity

 The Bee Gees returned to the United Kingdom in early 1967.
-On 24 February, the group passed a live audition with Robert Stigwood and later signed to Robert Stigwood Organization also the same day that "Spicks and Specks" was released by Polydor as a single in the United Kingdom.
+On 24 February, the group passed a live audition with Robert Stigwood and later signed to Robert Stigwood Organization, also the same day that "Spicks and Specks" was released by Polydor as a single in the United Kingdom.
 Stigwood became the manager of the Bee Gees.
 Colin Petersen, drummer, and Vince Melouney, lead guitarist, later joined the group.
-The result was their first international LP Bee Gees' 1st.
-The second single from the album "To Love Somebody" – on which Gibb provided the lead vocal – has become a standard, covered by hundreds of artists consistently throughout the years since.
+The result was their first international LP, Bee Gees' 1st.
+The second single from the album, "To Love Somebody", on which Gibb provided the lead vocal, has become a standard covered by hundreds of artists consistently throughout the years since.

-Around the same time, the Gibb brothers contributed backing vocals on the track "Cowman, Milk Your Cow" a song written by Gibb and Robin sung by singer Adam Faith.
+Around the same time, the Gibb brothers contributed backing vocals on the track "Cowman, Milk Your Cow", a song written by Gibb and Robin and sung by the singer Adam Faith.